cmatth25/Bio722_IP/Classification/README.md

 combinekreport.sh to pull together individual sample reports into one file

+brackenprocessing.sh to filter to desired taxonomic level and reformat

+bracken_data_transpose.ipynb contains data processing for relative abundance plotting

 Classify assembled contigs:

-ContigClassification.sh classifies filtered contigs, output used for
+ContigClassification.sh classifies filtered contigs, kraken output used for conversion using KrakenTools kraken2_translate.py

 ExtractContigPhyla.sh extracts phyla for each contig where applicable